 My teaching principles are: to create beautiful items that anyone with a small amount of sewing experience can create, its not complicated, yes sometimes takes practice but if I can do it, so can you!
 I don’t create highly complicated decorative display quilts, I create quilts to be used, cuddled under, washed and loved.

 Tortoise Crafts, is me, I am the designer and creator but it has become a family thing.
-Tony (my husband) is the technology and photographic side, he did all the photography for the book, and formatting and all the computer side, he designs and maintains this website and he is always supporting me and pushing me to try things.
-Laura does all the proof reading and gets called to look at and offer advice on things, she doesn’t want to create quilts but she enjoys cross stitch and embroidery.
+Tony (my husband) is the technology and photographic side, he did all the photography for the books, and formatting and all the computer side, he designs and maintains this website and also our Etsy shop and Redbubble shop and he is always supporting me and pushing me to try things.
+Laura does all the proof reading and gets called to look at and offer advice on things, she doesn’t want to create quilts but she enjoys cross stitch and embroidery, specialising in Blackwork embroidery, her designs are available in our Etsy Shop.
 We are a team, without them I couldn’t do what I do!!

-I am a Patchwork Tutor at Fairkytes Arts Centre where I run a number of classes.
+I am a Patchwork Tutor at Fairkytes Arts Centre in Hornchurch Essex.
 My classes are for mixed abilities, from beginners to more advanced.

 Everybody works on what they want either from my teaching body of work or books they bring in, in the style, hand or machine to their own speed!

 I had a number of my pieces published in Popular Patchwork magazine which has since been incorporated into The British Patchwork & Quilting Magazine.